 If you don’t like heat, you should move to Washington.
 During the summer the weather is warm, typically staying between 70 and 90 degrees Fahrenheit.
 The temperature rarely gets above 110 degrees Fahrenheit.
 However, because of this when it does get extremely hot, it is nearly impossible to find a home that has an air conditioner to relax in.

-However, the climate isn’t consistentOpens in a new tab. throughout the state, so do your research about the typical weather in the area of Washington that you are planning on moving to.
+However, the climate isn’t consistent throughout the state, so do your research about the typical weather in the area of Washington that you are planning on moving to.

 12 Pro: Booming Job Market